CheggEng/ecs_id_mapper/README.md

 Get all known attributes of a container based on container id.
 Returns JSON if found, 404 if not found.

 `/query/container_id/<container_id>/cadvisor`
 Get the cadvisor URL for a given container by container_id.
-Append `?redir=true` to get a 302 redirect to the cAdvisor URL.
+Append `?redir=true` to vault_get a 302 redirect to the cAdvisor URL.

 `/query/task_id/<task_id>`
 Get the corresponding container id for a given task id.
 Returns a text string if found, 404 if not found.